compulim/react-dictate-button/README.md

 Reasons why we need to build our own component, instead of using [existing packages](https://www.npmjs.com/search?q=react%20speech) on NPM:

-- Some browsers required speech recognition (or WebRTC) to be triggered by a user event (button click)
+- Most browsers required speech recognition (or WebRTC) to be triggered by a user event (button click)
   - We want to enforce this rule to reduce compatibility issues
-- Bring your own Web Speech API
+- Bring your own engine for [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API)
-  - Enable speech recognition on unsupported browsers by bridging it with WebRTC and cloud-based service
+  - Enable speech recognition on unsupported browsers by bridging it with [cloud-based service](https://npmjs.com/package/web-speech-cognitive-services)
 - Support grammar list thru [JSGF](https://www.w3.org/TR/jsgf/) (a.k.a. speech priming)
 - Ability to interrupt dictation
 - Ability to [morph into other elements](#customization-thru-morphing)